• Skip to primary navigation

 A beautiful street on a late afternoon in the French Quarter.

-Start Your Day Early ... or Late
+11. Start Your Day Early (or Late)

-Plan your outdoor activities for the morning, late afternoon, or evening ... basically anytime the sun won't be directly overhead.
+It doesn't hurt to be a little strategic when figuring out your schedule.
+Plan your outdoor activities for the morning, late afternoon, or evening.
+Basically, anytime the sun won't be directly overhead.
 And stick to the shady side of the street!

 The exterior of a shopping mall in the French Quarter.